niall-m/Udemy/microservices/notes.md

       - supertest does not...
         - pull 'Set-Cookie' auth cookie off response and include in followup request
           - `.set('Cookie', cookie)`
+  - extracting duplicate auth signin logic to testing setup
+    - global async function that executes and returns the cookie
+    - adding typescript support for global func
+      - `declare global { namespace NodeJS { interface Global { myFunction(): Promise<arrayOfTypeReturned[]>`
+    - instantiate cookie in jest it block and set on supertest request headers
+    - alternate to simply extracting function to its own file and importing into test file

 - how to run tests
   - directly from terminal without docker
   - implies _local env_ is capable of running each service